-I have recently been reading in the Gospels and the story passage of the vine and branches has settled in my heart.
+If you have spent any time reading in the Gospels, you have probably read the story of the vine and branches.
 If you feel like you have to try to be good enough or earn God’s love, please read on.
-This is such a beautiful lesson on the freedom of God’s love.
+This parable in John 15 is such a beautiful picture of the freedom of God’s love.

 John 15 begins with Jesus explaining to His disciples that He is the true vine and His Father is the gardener.
 The disciples were familiar with this picture as there were vineyards in the surrounding countryside.
 In order for grapevines to bear grapes, they had to be pruned, trimmed and cared for.